JS Kabylie: The Hannachi era (1993–2017)

+Mohand Chérif Hannachi (1950–2020), JS Kabylie's president for the longest time (1993 to 2017).

 In August 2017, the board of directors decided to dismiss president Mohand Cherif Hannachi as head of the club and he was replaced by Abdelhamid Sadmi, a former emblematic player of the club, but he resigned from his post in November 2017 and was replaced by Lakhdar Madjene.

-President of the club for 24 years, successfully during the first half of his reign, Mohand Cherif Hannachi has since disappointed the supporters of JSK, which has ended up losing its former luster due to chaotic management.
+President of the club for 24 years, successfully during the first half of his reign, Mohand Chérif Hannachi has since disappointed the supporters of JSK, which has ended up losing its former luster due to chaotic management.
 Since 2010, no investor has been able to bail out the club's coffers.
 Under Hannachi's leadership, the club won 10 trophies including four African titles and six national titles.

 Cherif Mellal period (2018–2021)

-JS Kabylie's players and coaching staff celebrating the 2020–21 Algerian League Cup title, on 10 August 2021.

 On February 7, 2018, the board of directors decided to appoint a businessman, Cherif Mellal, as president of the club, replacing Lakhdar Madjene.
 The new president decides to appoint Youcef Bouzidi as the new coach.
 In this season, with a rather well reorganized team at the end of the championship, the club did not manage to win the Algerian Cup, beaten in the final by USM Bel Abbès 2–1.

 For the 2018–19 season, President Mellal appoints French coach Franck Dumas as the club's new coach.
 The club finished the season in second place and qualified for the 2019–20 CAF Champions League.
 The club is therefore celebrating its return to the Champions League after nine years of absence.
 Under the Mellal era, the club was restructured: more importance given to the youth categories who all finished 4th in the standings or even higher.
 Work on a training center was launched with the help of Issad Rebrab, a Kabyle industrialist and the richest businessman in Algeria.
 Communication is also improved by the creation of official accounts on Facebook, Twitter and Instagram which cover all the club's news.

 Nine years after its last participation in the group stage of the Champions League, JSK qualified by eliminating the Guineans of Horoya AC on penalties 5–3, after a score of 2–2 in the two games.
-However, the club finished 3rd in the group stages and failed to qualify for the quarter-finals.
+However, the club finished 3rd in the group stage and failed to qualify for the quarter-finals.